jpittenger8767/jpitt/research/frcEngineering.md

 *(To be completed with analysis of system performance and findings.)*

 ### Conclusion
-*(To be completed with a summary of findings and potential improvements.)*
+*(To be completed with a summary of findings and potential improvements.
+Much Later - JP)*

 ---
 © 2025 Joseph Pittenger